rovingpen/path-of-the-kings/chapter-05.md

 Shirou raised a very good point.
 He was supposed to judge people by their actions.
 But his father also taught him to trust his instincts.

 "You have a point there.
 Actually she never did anything wrong, unless you count faking her character at school.
-It's just that she gives me a strange.... vibe I think is the correct term.
+It's just that she gives me a strange... vibe I think is the correct term.
 Yes, she gives me a bad vibe."

 Shirou arched an eyebrow.
 Could it be...?